Midway District #15 Staff

 The Midway District is comprised of offices in Ellsworth and Russell counties.
 The Agents are available in both offices - the addresses shown are where they are based.

-District Director, Family and Consumer Sciences Agent
+Interim District Director, Crops/Horticulture Agent

 Ellsworth Office